 This framework dictates architectural decisions to a developer, whereas Yii gives complete freedom in this regard.

 Its architectural rules are based on the best practices of Modular Programming and Domain Driven Design (you can learn more on that in the article).
 It is quite hard to avoid these rules, thus a programmer is ‘forced’ to follow best practices whether he/she wants it or not.

 In this regard, Yii is much less rigid than Symfony.
 Yii also gives a default (MVC) architecture but leaves most of the architectural decisions up to the developer.

-Although Yii is also built on its own components, these components are not independent like in the case with Symfony.
+Although Yii is also built on its own components, these components are not independent as in the case with Symfony.
 Yii has a singleton for the entire application (Yii::$app), which makes it difficult to test different components separately.

-Bad architecture leads to large amounts of dependencies in a code.
+Business implications: Bad architecture leads to large amounts of dependencies in a code.
 The more dependencies you have in a code, the more difficult it will be to upgrade and support a web app.
 This will mean that a bug in one part of your system may lead to problems in other unexpected places.
 In addition to that, future changes to your system (like adding new functionality) may lead to failures in the existing parts of your app.
 As a result, such project quickly turns into a support nightmare.

 The truth is that it can happen on both frameworks and it also can be avoided on both technologies!